YakubMordon/YakubMordon/README.md

 🎉 Successfully completed the "Practical C#" course and Meta React Native Specialization!

-⌛  At the moment, I am taking the Meta Front-End Specialization series of courses.
+⌛  At the moment, I am taking the Meta Front-End Specialization series of courses and EPAM .NET Development course.

 ---